huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 ## 1. Find reads with oligo(dT) primer

 Reads with oligo(dT) primer sequence at 5'.
 We define reads with oligo(dT) primer sequence at 5' as R1 reads.
-Oligo(dT) primers in scCAT-seq data are listed in sample_list_tag.txt:
+Oligo(dT) primers in scCAT-seq data are listed in `sample_list_tag.txt`:

 ```
 for i in `ls ~/zjw/fastq_5cap_2018ab`